Sage Sleep mattresses are healthier for you AND the planet.

 What happens when you return a mattress?

-Which means returned mattresses often are bound for one destination: a landfill near you.
+That means returned mattresses often are bound for one destination: a landfill near you.

 At Sage Sleep, we’ve come up with the ultimate eco-friendly and sustainable solution to mattress returns.
 Our organic mattresses go beyond green — they can be customized to your personal sleeping preference, making every Sage Sleep mattress the right mattress for your body.